 Assembling model cars and balsa wood airplanes were two very popular pastimes with the boys during my childhood.
 Another popular form of model building was the Erector set.
 The girls enjoyed working with modeling clay and paper mache.

 Model building may be done with wood, plastics, metal, clay, cardboard, paper mache, foam and other articles which can become a part of or support your project.

 You may do original work or purchase kits.
-Many of us do purchase kits because materials for the main structure are included.
-Original work is done for specialty or realistic items.
+Many of us purchase kits because materials for the main structure are included.along with instructions.

 People who have an interest in building models are are both artists and craftsmen with creative and imaginative abilities.
 They also possess various trade skills with excellent eye and hand coordination, and finger dexterity.
 They have the ability to observe a realistic object and reduce it to a miniature replica.